krix38/quicklist/README.md

 ## Running

-Simply `java -jar build/libs/quicklist-0.0.1-SNAPSHOT.jar` By default app will start on localhost:8080 with in memory h2 enabled.
-You can connect quicklist to postgres by toggling `postgres` spring profile (and setting spring datasource env vars)
+Simply `java -jar build/libs/quicklist-0.0.1-SNAPSHOT.jar` By default app will start on localhost:8080 with embedded mongo enabled.
+You can connect quicklist to existing mongodb by toggling `prod` spring profile and setting MONGODB_URI environment variable